Since 1976, we have committed ourselves to being a partner, employer and investment of choice.

 This decade marks a continued commitment to the fundamentals that help all of CGI's stakeholders succeed and the fulfillment of CGI's strategic objective of doubling the size of the company.

 In 2010, CGI acquired Stanley Inc., including Stanley's subsidiary operations Oberon and Techrizon.
 The acquisition nearly doubled the size of CGI's U.S. operations.
 In addition, the combination of talent and capabilities created further opportunity for growth in the key U.S. federal market.

 Two years later, we made our largest acquisition to date, acquiring the Anglo-Dutch business and technology services company Logica.
 The acquisition increased the size of our staff from 31,000 to 68,000 professionals and offered greater presence, service capabilities and expertise for our clients across the Americas, Europe and Asia.
 With this acquisition, we became the world's fifth largest independent IT and business process services company.

-Today, with a presence in 400 local offices in 40 countries, strong industry expertise, and end-to-end IT services, CGI is able to meet our clients' business needs anywhere, anytime.
+Today, with a presence in hundreds of locations worldwide, strong industry expertise, and end-to-end IT services, CGI is able to meet our clients' business needs anywhere, anytime.
 We continue to strive to be recognized by clients, members and shareholders as a world class IT and business process services (BPS) leader.
 While remaining true to our Constitution, CGI continues to adapt to best respond to changes in the IT market, the local and global business climate of clients, and to our professionals' and shareholders' expectations.